CanadaOfficial Name: Canada

 Please see our Customs Information.

-ACCESSIBILITY: Although Canada has effectively implemented laws mandating access to buildings for persons with disabilities, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Travelers Who Require Accessibility Assistance: Although Canada has effectively implemented laws mandating access to buildings for persons with disabilities, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.

-The level of public health and sanitation in Canada is high.
+Healthcare in Canada: The level of public health and sanitation in Canada is high.
 Canada’s medical care is of a high standard but is government-controlled.
 Quick and easy access to ongoing medical care is difficult for temporary visitors who are not members of each province’s government-run health care plans.
 Many physicians will not take new patients.
 Access to a specialist is only by referral and may take months to obtain.
 Emergency room waits can be very long.
-Some health care professionals in the province of Quebec may speak only French.
+Some health care professionals in the province of Québec may speak only French.

 Travel & Transportation

 Driving in Canada is similar to driving in many parts of the United States.
-Distances and speeds, however, are posted in kilometers per hour and some signs, particularly in Quebec, may only be in French.
+Distances and speeds, however, are posted in kilometers per hour and some signs, particularly in Québec, may only be in French.
 U.S. driver’s licenses are valid for visitors in Canada.
 Proof of auto insurance is required.
 U.S. auto insurance is accepted as long as an individual is a tourist in Canada.
 U.S. insurance firms will issue a Canadian insurance card, which should be obtained and carried prior to driving into Canada.
 For specific information concerning Canadian driving permits, mandatory insurance and entry regulations, please contact the Canadian National Tourist Organization.

 Some provinces require drivers to keep their vehicles’ headlights on during the day and some have banned driving while using a hand-held cell phone.
 Motorcycles cannot share a lane, and safety helmets for motorcycle riders and passengers are mandatory.

-Many highways do not have merge lanes for entering traffic.
-Emergency vehicles frequently enter the oncoming traffic lane to avoid congestion.
 Drivers should be aware that running a red light is a serious concern throughout Canada and motorists are advised to pause before proceeding when a light turns green.
 Turning right at a red light is prohibited on the Island of Montreal, and motorists are subject to substantial fines.

-It is illegal to take automobile radar detectors into Quebec, Ontario, Manitoba, the Yukon or the Northwest Territories, regardless of whether they are used or not.
+It is illegal to take automobile radar detectors into Québec, Ontario, Manitoba, the Yukon or the Northwest Territories, regardless of whether they are used or not.
 Police there may confiscate radar detectors, operational or not, and impose substantial fines.

 Winter travel can be dangerous due to heavy snowfalls and hazardous icy conditions.
 Some roads and bridges are subject to periodic winter closures.
 Snow tires are required in some provinces.
 The CAA has tips for winter driving in Canada.
-Travelers also should be cautious of deer, elk, and moose while driving at night in rural areas.

-There have been numerous incidents on Canada highways involving road racing and dangerous truck driving.
-Drivers can be aggressive, exceeding speed limits and passing on both sides, and police enforcement is spotty.
-In addition, approaches to border crossings into the United States may experience unexpected traffic backups.
+Approaches to border crossings into the United States may experience unexpected traffic backups.
 Drivers should be alert, as lane restrictions at border approaches exist for drivers in NEXUS and FAST expedited inspection programs.

 Please refer to our Road Safety page for more information.
 Also, we suggest that you visit the website of Canada’s national authority responsible for road safety.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Canada’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Canada’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Canada’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Canada’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.